 Food Cravings: Habit Is a Trigger

 A drink before dinner with ‘nibbles’?
 Always eating a piece of chocolate after an afternoon nap, or having a cookie with your afternoon cup of coffee?
 These are classic habits that aid to put your body system out of whack.
 As nice as these occasions are, the best way to handle habits is to reframe them.
-Enjoy your moments – but change the snack that go with it.
+Enjoy your moments – but change the snack that goes with it.

 Food Cravings: Adding or Taking Away Foods